-The West Point Woodwind Quintet of the West Point Band is made up of members of the Concert Band.
-The group performs at many different events, such as military social functions, school presentations and formal recitals.
+The West Point Woodwind Quintet is made up of members of the West Point Concert Band.
+The group performs at many different events, such as military social functions, school presentations, and formal recitals.

 In support of military requirements, the quintet has entertained the United States Corps of Cadets and performed for many visiting dignitaries and heads of state.
 These performances have included annual receptions hosted by the Superintendent of the United States Military Academy, Presidential receptions in New York City, and the 40th Anniversary of the United Nations.